cambridge-cares/TheWorldAvatar/UK_Digital_Twin/README.md

 `Please specify the number of bus and number of branch (e.g. 1014 for 10-bus and 14-branch, 2999 for 29-bus and 99-branch): `

 for determing which config file is used to initialise the SMR replacement simulation.
 There are two config files avaliable in this project with are accordingly with the number of topologies.
 You can enter either `1014` to use the 10-bus model or `2999` to use the 29-bus model.
-For reporoduing the results reported in Preprint 312, use `2999`.
+For reproducing  the results reported in Preprint 312, use `2999`.

 After setting up the model type, the terminal will then show up the following question to specify the LCOE of the SMR